harshvardhansinghnda15may1999-glitch/Ecommerce-Analytics-Project/README.md

 ## 📌 Overview
 This project simulates a real-world data analytics system inspired by platforms like Amazon, Flipkart, Swiggy, and Zomato.
 It focuses on analyzing customer behavior, identifying revenue patterns, and optimizing delivery performance.

+🚀 Built an end-to-end data analytics solution to analyze customer behavior, revenue trends, and delivery performance using Power BI, SQL, and Python.
 ---

 ## 🎯 Business Problem